-Once the server is launched, it is shown as a managed server in the Jupyter Server widget in the Jupyter toolbar.
+Once the server is launched, it is shown as a managed server in the list of the servers in the Jupyter toolbar.
 You can also see the automatically created server kernel in the list of kernels.
-This kernel is based on the IntelliJ IDEA Python SDK.
+This kernel is based on the Python SDK configured for the project.

 Stop the Jupyter server

-To stop any running server, switch to the Jupyter Server tool window and click the icon or select the corresponding command in the Jupyter Quick List.
+To stop any running server, switch to the Jupyter Server tool window and click the icon.
 Preview the status in the Server Log window.

 Once you have shut down the server, the current session is terminated.
-When you start the server next time using the icon or the Jupyter Quick List, execution results for all previous sessions and all notebooks will be lost.
+When you start the server next time using the icon, execution results for all previous sessions and all notebooks will be lost.

 Restart the kernel

 You might want to refresh your calculations without shutting down the entire server and affecting any other notebooks.
-To restart the currently running kernel, click on the Jupyter notebook toolbar, select the Restart Kernel command from the menu, and preview the status in the Server Log window
+To restart the currently running kernel, click on the Jupyter notebook toolbar.
+You can then view the kernel status in the Server Log window:

-You can execute your notebook code cells on a specific Jupyter servers.
+You can execute your notebook code cells on a specific Jupyter server.

 When you launch any managed server, by default it uses the current Python SDK and the automatically selected port.
 However, you can select any other Python SDK available in your IntelliJ IDEA instance and specify an alternative port.
 You can also connect to any configured server if you know its URL and token.

-To open the server settings, click the Jupyter Server widget and select .
+To open the server settings, selectin the list of the Jupyter servers.